 The program is designed to accommodate working students, with courses regularly offered during evening hours.
 While a majority of enrollees are part-time students taking courses in the evening, the program enrolls many full-time students who normally take three to four semesters to complete the degree.
-Advising is handled by the Department of Management office (BU 433).
-Upon acceptance, you will receive an email from the department with information about the program and this will allow for advising to take place via email, or you can directly email the Department Chair.

 Exit Requirement: PHR Exam

-Students must demonstrate proficiency in economics and organizational behavior.
+Students must demonstrate proficiency in statistics, economics, and organizational behavior.
 This proficiency must be demonstrated through prior course work with a grade of C or better taken within the past ten years prior to admittance.
 Students lacking relevant prior course work are required to take one or more of the following courses or their equivalents:

 |ECN 503||Economic Concepts||3|